aminm19/etchASketch/README.md

 # etchASketch
-TOP #4 Etch-A-Sketch project using JS, HTML, CSS
+Etch-A-Sketch project using JS, HTML, CSS

 Hover your mouse over the squares to draw cool shapes!